slideflow/slideflow/README.md

 SFP.train()
 ```

-Complete documentation of all functions and options can be found at [slideflow.dev](https://www.slideflow.dev/).
+Please see the documentation at [slideflow.dev](https://www.slideflow.dev/).